 - Use a natural soap or a mix of baking soda and water to remove any castor oil left on the skin.

 - Relax and rest.
-Make sure to drink enough water and stay hydrated after doing this.
+Make sure to drink enough water and stay hydrated after doing this to support detox.

 Castor oil is handy to have around the house for other uses as well.
 Use castor oil externally to: